-You could browse the many stalls feature lovely jewellery a tombola, plants and much more; around the village were hand-crafted books telling stories of Elkstone history through the years.
+You can browse the many stalls which feature lovely jewellery, a tombola, plants and much more.

-Visitors could enjoy village teas, & home-made cakes or ice creams….
+Visitors can enjoy village teas, & home-made cakes or ice creams….

 – or enjoy a tractor ride through farmland with sensational views.

-On this special afternoon you can not only soak up the atmosphere, made more special with glorious flower displays but you could also hear the bells and visit the bell tower.
+On this special afternoon you can not only soak up the atmosphere, made more special with glorious flower displays but you can also hear the bells and visit the bell tower.

 Elkstone’s houses date from medieval through to modern times – they all represent the glorious heritage of the Cotswolds – we hope you’ll enjoy your visit – we’re sure that like hundreds of others, you’ll want to visit us time and time again!